First Time Home Buyer With Bad Credit Mortgage Guidelines

 - However, there are lenders that require higher credit score requirements such as 600, 620, or 640 middle credit score even though HUD requires 580

-- The additional higher FHA lending requirements is called Overlays
+- The additional higher FHA lending requirements are called Overlays

 - First Time Home Buyer With Bad Credit may want to ask the loan officer they consult with what type of lender overlays they have